Mark Shriver, President

 Shriver received his B.A. from The College of the Holy Cross in 1986 and a Master’s in Public Administration from Harvard University in 1993.
 He resides in Bethesda, Maryland with his wife and their three children.

-Shriver’s New York Times and Washington Post best-selling memoir, A Good Man: Rediscovering My Father, Sargent Shriver, was published in June 2012 by Henry Holt.
+Shriver’s latest book, Pilgrimage: My Search for the Real Pope Francis, was published in 2016 by Random House.
+His New York Times and Washington Post best-selling memoir, A Good Man: Rediscovering My Father, Sargent Shriver, was published in June 2012 by Henry Holt.

 You can follow Mark on Twitter (@Mark_Shriver) or on Facebook (@MarkKennedyShriver).